 Many of our original Maker Mums became involved with Ubuntu Life when they were seeking help for a special needs child.
 We couldn’t be more honored that they joined our team, and that seven of our nine original Maker Mums are still here, growing with us after more than 14 years.

-In honor of Mother’s Day, we sat down with our seven original Maker Mums in Maai Mahiu to share their stories and celebrate their journeys with Ubuntu Life.
+Mother’s Day, we sat down with our seven original Maker Mums in Maai Mahiu to share their stories and celebrate their journeys with Ubuntu Life.

 This is the first in a three-part series honoring these incredible women.
 Stay tuned for another installment of the series next week.